Virohan Allied & Healthcare Programs

 The National Eligibility cum Entrance Test, NEET UG is a single entrance exam for admission to MBBS and BDS courses in India.
-The official NEET exam date 2026 has not been announced yet, but, based on previous years’ trends, NEET 2026 exam is expected to be conducted on May 3, 2026 and there are around 110 days left.
-The NEET 2026 countdown has started.
+The NTA has announced the NEET exam date 2026 along with the application form on the official website, neet.nta.nic.in.
+With NEET 2026 on May 3, 2026, there are 83 days left for undergraduate entrance test.
 Aspirants are eagerly looking for how many days left for NEET 2026?.
 Knowing the days left for NEET 2026, students can plan their study schedule accordingly and cover the syllabus to prepare effectively.

 This Story also Contains